 3. Track Business Expenses So You Can Itemize

 Running a business requires overhead expenses that you may be able to deduct from your taxes.
 Unlike personal income tax, there is no standard deduction for business expenses.
 You have to track and itemize everything manually.
-Follow the IRS guidelines for itemized business expenses closely.
+Accordingly, you should follow the IRS guidelines for itemized business expenses closely.
 The list below includes some of the most common deductions.

 Some of the most common expenses you might be able to deduct are:

-- Home office: If you have a dedicated office space at home (and you don’t also have an office elsewhere), you can deduct a portion of your household costs like utilities, internet, and rent based on the square footage you use.
+If you have a dedicated office space at home (and you don’t also have an office elsewhere), you can deduct a portion of your household costs like utilities, internet, and rent based on the square footage you use.
 The IRS requires that your office space not be used for any other purpose.
-So a makeshift office in your living room doesn’t count.
+For that reason, a makeshift office in your living room doesn’t count.

-- Phone and Internet: If you have a devoted phone or internet account for your business, you can deduct it as an expense.
+If you have a devoted phone or internet account for your business, you can deduct it as an expense.
 It’s possible to deduct a percentage of your personal phone or internet usage if the account is shared for personal use, but the burden of proof is tedious.
-You need to have records that show how and when you used your phone or internet for business purposes.
+To that end, you need to have records that show how and when you used your phone or internet for business purposes.

-- Travel expenses: Business travel to other cities or countries often require lodging, food, and other commuting expenses.
+Business travel to other cities or countries often require lodging, food, and other commuting expenses.
 You can choose to deduct an amount per diem provided by the IRS or save your receipts and itemize your deductions.
-If you merge a business trip with a personal vacation, you can only count your expenses on your workdays.
+For example, if you merge a business trip with a personal vacation, you can only count your expenses on your workdays.

 If you’re unsure about a deduction, it’s a good idea to speak with an accountant about it.
 If you plan to file without help from an accountant, err on the side of caution.
 Bloating your business expenses with exaggerated deductions can get you in real trouble with the IRS.